 FAQs Remote research

-Here you will find answers to frequently asked questions about remote research at the Faculty of Social Sciences.
+Here you will find answers to frequently asked questions about remote research at the Faculty of Social and Behavioural Sciences.

 Please note: the questions relate to SOLO's services and support.
 For more general information about remote research, please visit the University website Remote Research.